NavyaG-lab/Tech-writer/infrastructure/guide-to-the-runtime-environment.md

 Policies for mesos are inside the Mesos [directory](https://github.com/nubank/iam-policies/blob/master/policies/mesos/).

-After you make a change, you need to deploy the changes, and to do that you need to use nucli.
+After you make a change, you need to deploy the changes via nucli:
 ```
 nu iam create roles stable mesos-fixed --env cantareira
 ```